Omni-kit/deploykit/README.md

 # Deploykit User Flow

-This guide walks you through how to use `deploykit` to deploy your smart contracts across multiple chains using the `SuperchainFactory`.
+This guide walks you through how to use `omni-deployer` to deploy your smart contracts across multiple chains using the `SuperchainFactory`.

 ## Prerequisites